SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 - To delete a local smart rule: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
 {{< /c8y-admon-req >}}

-Smart rules can be seen in two places:
+Smart rules can be seen in three places:

 - In the **Global smart rules** page accessible from the **Configuration** menu.